-Lego will launch a Top Gear-themed set in early 2020, although it's not currently clear what the model will be.
+Lego will launch a Top Gear-themed set, although it's not currently clear what the model will be.

 Indeed, while the studio setup was submitted to the Lego Ideas fan community previously, the incoming set will actually be based on Technic - which means a lot of technical elements such as beams, cogs and gears.
 And those two things don't seem to fit together (pun obviously intended).
 It's possible the new set may focus on a particular element of the show, such as a selection of three vehicles for example.